DanielTakeshi/deep_learning_practice/bedmake_ssl/README.md

 # Self-Supervised Learning (SSL)

+(These results will eventually move to a different repo.)

+See `tentative_results.md` for some tentative results.

-Original data from Ryan's script (with a few samples removed).
+The original data from Ryan's script (with a few samples removed).

 ```
 Just loaded: ssldata/rollout.pkl  (len: 81)